-In addition to withstanding high stress and inertial force, aerospace materials also have to withstand impact load and alternating load caused by takeoff and landing, engine vibration, high-speed rotation of rotating parts, maneuvering flight, sudden wind and other factors.
+Aerospace materials must not only be able to handle high stress and inertial forces, but also withstand impact and alternating loads caused by factors such as takeoff and landing, engine vibration, rapid rotation of parts, sudden wind, and flight maneuvering.

-Gasoline, kerosene and other fuels, as well as various lubricants and hydraulic oils, mostly have corrosive effects on metal materials and swelling effects on non-metal materials.
+Metal components and rubber tires are susceptible to embrittlement, while fuels and lubricants can have corrosive effects on metal materials and swelling effects on non-metal materials.

-However, mold produced by solar irradiation, wind and rain erosion and long-term storage in underground humid environment will accelerate the aging process of polymer materials.
+Additionally, exposure to solar radiation, wind and rain erosion, and long-term storage in humid environments can accelerate the aging process of polymer materials.